engstrom/ZipLocate/README.md

 ### ZipLocate

-An API for geolocating zip codes, available at [ziplocate.us](http://ziplocate.us/).
+An API for zip code geolocation, available at [ziplocate.us](http://ziplocate.us/).

 #### Setting up the self-hosted version of the API: